Updated March 31, 2026

 - Commercial auto minimum liability in New Mexico is $25,000/$50,000/$10,000, so pizza shops with delivery vehicles should confirm their vehicle limits meet the state minimums.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which is important for storefront shops in shopping centers and leased strip-mall spaces.
+- Most commercial leases in New Mexico require proof of general liability coverage, which is important for storefront shops in shopping centers and leased strip-mall spaces.

 - Insurance is licensed and regulated by the New Mexico Office of Superintendent of Insurance, so quote comparisons should be checked against state-approved market practices.